Pelosi, Mnuchin agree on plan to avoid government shutdown

 That’s according to Democratic and GOP aides on Capitol Hill who have been briefed on a Tuesday conversation between Pelosi, D-Calif., and Treasury Secretary Steven Mnuchin.
 They required anonymity to characterize an exchange they were informed of but not directly party to.

-“House Democrats are for a clean continuing resolution,” said Pelosi spokesman Drew Hammil.
+“House Democrats are for a clean continuing resolution,” said Pelosi spokesman Drew Hammill, referring to the stopgap bill.
 The definition of “clean” tends to vary among those steeped in Capitol Hill jargon, but it would not necessarily rule out noncontroversial add-ons like routine extensions of programs like federal flood insurance or authority to spend money for highway programs.
 Some lawmakers are sure to seek substantive legislation and even COVID-related items if consensus could somehow evolve.

 “We do believe that we’ll be able to get funding to avoid a shutdown,” White House Press Secretary Kayleigh McEnany said Thursday.